garythornton/portfolio/_posts/2019-09-10-cloudintegration.md

 ![cp4i](https://garythornton.github.io/portfolio/assets/img/posts/cp4i-e2e2.jpg)

-Early in 2019 I facilited several design workshops with Design Leads from across the integration portfolio to align key integration patterns, including navigation systems.
+Early in 2019 I facilitated several design workshops with Design Leads from across the integration portfolio to align key integration patterns, including navigation systems.
 This in turn led to me working in a cross-portfolio workgroup responsible for aligning navigation systems for all IBM Cloud Paks.